On a robust risk measurement approach for capital determination errors minimization: Conclusion

 Our results are valid to risk management in other fields, such as reliability, ambient environment, and health, for instance.
-In these areas, as many others where risk management is a growing concern and research field, to have a measurement procedure that balances costs from excessive protection and lack of safeguard is necessary and desired.
-It is valid to think of extrapolating such a robust optimization problem over a set of scenarios to other contexts, such as portfolio strategies and outside finance in the fields of knowledge.
+In these areas, as many others where risk management is a growing concern and research field, to have a measurement procedure that balances costs from excessive protection and lack of safeguards is necessary and desired.
+It is valid to think of extrapolating such a robust optimization problem over a set of probabilities to other contexts, such as portfolio strategies and outside finance.
 We also suggest conducting generalizations of our proposed approach to dynamic and multivariate frameworks.

 \singlespace